noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 Throughout these interviews, we see a montage of media coverage from the time regarding the new evidence that proves the 'five are innocent.

 ### Effect on Audience
 By directly presenting viewers with information, these scenes act almost like a concluding exposition dump.
 Additionally, the showcasing of media coverage from the time adds to the credibility of both interviewees claims and helps viewers better understand the kinds of opinions that people at the time would have been exposed to.
+This overall

 # Conclusion/Call to action